 If it’s bad seating, Tap, Rack, Ready will take care of it.

-If you want to see Tap, Rack, Ready in action, check out the Brownells Daily Defense video below.
+If you want to see Tap, Rack, Ready in action, check out the video below from our Beginner Handgun Course.

 However, if it continues to occur, the next step is to examine the magazine.
 Look for damaged feed lips or other wear and tear to the magazine.